justin13888/Pixles/pixles-api/README.md

 # Pixles API

-Written in TypeScript with Elysia, Drizzle ORM.
+This is a REST API for Pixles, written in TypeScript with Elysia, Drizzle ORM.

-## Getting Started
+## Development

 1. Populate `.env` as needed.
 2. Run